Does Your Computer Have a Virus? Here’s How To Tell

 Some noticeable symptoms usually show up when you have a computer virus.
 What you experience may vary, given the specific virus, but for the most part, you can count on seeing some familiar signs and a decrease in your computer’s performance.

-When checking to see if you have a computer virus, these are the warning signs that will alert you to a problem:
+These are the warning signs that will alert you to a problem:

 • Slow device performance